Gairsay

-Gairsay (Old Norse: Gáreksey) is a small island in Orkney, Scotland, located in the parish of Rendall, 1.5 mi off the coast, astride one of the approaches to the bays of Firth and Kirkwall.
+Gairsay (Old Norse: Gáreksey) is a small island in Orkney, Scotland, in the parish of Rendall, 1.5 mi off the coast, astride one of the approaches to the bays of Firth and Kirkwall.
 It is about 2 mi long and 1 mi wide and includes one conical hill and a small harbour called Millburn Bay, which is sheltered by the peninsula known as the Hen of Gairsay.

 History

 Viking age

 According to the Orkneyinga saga, in Norse times Gairsay was the winter home of the Norse chieftain Sweyn Asleifsson, one of the last great Vikings.
-He farmed during the summer months and spent the winters with his eighty men at arms on his Gairsay estate.
-After the spring planting had been done Sweyn would go on Viking raids down the coast of Scotland, England and Ireland.
+He farmed during the summer months and spent the winters with his eighty men-at-arms on his Gairsay estate.
+After the spring planting had been done, Sweyn would go on Viking raids down the coast of Scotland, England and Ireland.
 He died attempting to conquer Dublin in the year 1171.

 17th to 19th centuries

-A mansion called Langskaill was built on the site of Sweyn's estate in the seventeenth century by a wealthy merchant, Sir William Craigie, who lived there with his wife Margaret Honyman, daughter of the Bishop of Orkney.
+A mansion called Langskaill was built on the site of Sweyn's estate in the 17th century by a wealthy merchant, Sir William Craigie, who lived there with his wife Margaret Honyman, daughter of the Bishop of Orkney.
 He was a member of Parliament and died in Edinburgh in 1712.

 According to census records, in 1831 there were 69 people living on Gairsay, and 71 people in fifteen families in 1841.
-In the 1841 census it was stated that: "The island used to be noted for the quantity of kelp made on it.
+In the 1841 census it was stated that: "The island used to be noted for the quantity of kelp soda ash from seaweed] made on it.
 None has for some years been made on it."
 In 1851 there were only 41 people in six families living on the island.
 Ten years later the population was down to 34 people in only five families.
 By 1881 that number was 37 people in only four families.
 In recent years the island was owned by one family, named McGill, who purchased the island in 1968 and now farm half of it and who issue their own postage stamps.
-Gairsay is one of the few Scottish islands permitted to do this due to the lack of a Royal Mail service.
+Gairsay is one of the few Scottish islands permitted to do this because of the lack of a Royal Mail service.
 The Bichan family of Orphir have been tenant farmers of half the island since before it was purchased by the McGills and continue to raise sheep there.